Darkkin/gsc/sites/all/modules/ip_geoloc/README.txt

 You need to download and install the Leaflet package on your system, but you only have to enable the main module, no need for the Leaflet Views submodule.
-Don't forget to download the Leaflet javascript library from http://leaflet.cloudmade.com/download.html.
-This zip file contains a directory named 'dist'.
-Drop this directory in your Drupal install in sites/all/libraries/leaflet, so that the path to the essential javascript file becomes sites/all/libraries/leaflet/dist/leaflet.js Remember to install and enable the Libraries API module too.
-If all's ok, you won't see any errors in the Status Report, .../admin/reports/status.
+Don't forget to download the Leaflet javascript library from http://leafletjs.com/download.html dropping it in sites/all/libraries and changing the folder name to leaflet.
+Remember to install and enable the Libraries API module too.
+When all's ok, you won't see any errors in the Status Report, i.e.
+.../admin/reports/status.

 OPENLAYERS TIPS
 ===============